✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Documentation leads

 Editorial review queue: drafts older than two weeks, articles with low views, articles missing categories.
-Each is one saved filter.
+Each is one saved filter that drives a weekly cadence instead of a quarterly audit.

 Support managers